xhf-F/cocoa_des_y3/README.md

     |    +-- interface
     |    +-- chains

-We suggest the `chains` path be included in the `.gitignore` file once the folder is added and committed to the project's repository to avoid filling the project's repository with large chain files.
+We suggest the path for the `chains` folder to be included in `.gitignore` once the folder is added and committed to the project's repository.
+This exclusion avoids filling the project's repository with large chain files.
 See [.gitignore](https://github.com/CosmoLike/cocoa_des_y3/blob/main/.gitignore) as a template.

 ### Step 2: copy the project's data products to `/data`